Rameau-Lab/PDF-AI-detector-/README.md

 ## Output

-The script generates an Excel file with:
+The script generates an Excel file named results.xlxs with:

 ### Sheet 1 – Results